JaimeVL/True-Business-Data/README.md

 ## Overview
 Basic introduction.
 This is part of the Capstone Project for the UC Berkeley MIDS master's degree program.

 To learn more about this project, please visit our GitBook located here: [link](https://tracsj.gitbooks.io/true-business-data/content/).
-This assumes you've read the GitBook so some topics will not be covered here and we will instead focus on the code samples and general information on this repo.
+This page assumes you've read the GitBook so some topics will not be covered here.
+We will instead focus on the code samples and general information about this repo.
 Finally, you can also find additional information on our website: [link](https://google.com).

 ## Sections
 Here's a brief description of each section in this repo: